LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Arbitrum-Sepolia-Testnet-Jobs.md

 Data entered into a smart contract is visible to the general public.
 :::

 If you need to send sensitive information along with your HTTP request (ie, an API key), you can instead store this information off-chain on our secure infrastructure.
-Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your sensitive data safely along with your request.
+Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started, and specify within the notes that you'd like us to store your API key for you - once we receive your information, we'll provide you with a custom job ID that will send your sensitive data safely along with your request.

 ### Troubleshooting